UCSD-Wireless-Embedded-Systems/Wireless-based-image-forgery-detection-2022/Wireless communication/README.md

 ***************************************
 Transmitter Design steps:
-The general structure of the WLAN transmitter can be described as follows:

 1. Import an image from a local computer (comp1) and convert it to binary stream.
 2. Scale it down using nearest neighbor algorithm.